ahsumon85/simple-spring-boot-microservice/README.md

  `click right button on the project >Run As >Spring Boot App`

-After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see zuul instance
+After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `zuul-server` instance